IBM/zopeneditor-about/README.md

   Various settings are provided to configure how the extension uses Java.
 See the [Configuring Java](#configuring-java) section below for more details.

+- Zowe CLI 6.8.2 and the Zowe Explorer VS Code extension v1.3.1 or later: To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and z/OSMF configured.
+For more information, see [Installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) and [VS Code Extension for Zowe](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe#user-content-prerequisites).
+Once installed, you must [create a Zowe CLI user profile](https://ibm.github.io/zopeneditor-about/Docs/zowe_interactwithzos.html#creating-a-zowe-cli-profile) so that data sets can be found and accessed.

 - (Optional) Git: To use the features that involve Git, you must install Git and have it available in your system path so that VS Code can display it.
 On Macs, Git comes out of the box.
 On Linux, you can install Git with your distribution's package manager.
 On Windows, you can get Git from <https://git-scm.com>.

-- (Optional) Zowe CLI 2.23 and the Zowe Explorer VS Code extension v0.28.0 or later: To make use of [Zowe](https://zowe.org) to open and edit files directly from z/OS MVS or USS, you need Zowe client software and z/OSMF configured.
-For more information, see [Installing Zowe CLI](https://docs.zowe.org/stable/user-guide/cli-installcli.html) and [VS Code Extension for Zowe](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe#user-content-prerequisites).
-Once installed, you must [create a Zowe CLI user profile](https://ibm.github.io/zopeneditor-about/Docs/zowe_interactwithzos.html#creating-a-zowe-cli-profile) so that data sets can be found and accessed.

 If you are looking for some COBOL, PL/I, or JCL code that you can use to explore the editor features then you can use samples that we maintain on Github.
 Assuming that you have Git installed, create a work directory somewhere on your machine and clone the sample repository: